hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateProductQueryRequest.md

 3. Run the tests from your terminal: `pytest test_aliexpress_request.py`

-This improved solution provides more robust and comprehensive test coverage, demonstrating best practices for writing `pytest` tests.
+This improved solution provides more robust and comprehensive test coverage, demonStarting best practices for writing `pytest` tests.
 Remember to adapt the test data and error checking to match the specific behavior and expected outputs of your code.
 Remember to replace `test_aliexpress_request.py` with the actual filename of your test file if different.
 Also, the example test data now uses the fixture data functions.